Usercentrics (Termageddon)

 Setup Instructions

-- In your Usercentrics dashboard, add the services (platforms) you want to manage consent for, such as Google Analytics, Meta Pixel, Google Ads, etc.
+In your Usercentrics dashboard, add the services (platforms) you want to manage consent for, such as Google Analytics, Meta Pixel, Google Ads, etc. Make sure your consent categories include at least:

 - Analytics or Statistics — for analytics platforms like Google Analytics, Plausible, and Clarity